 The detail was next sent to Batangas to rebuild another bridge.
 Again, the Filipino people did all they could to see that the Americans got the food and care they needed.
 Somehow the Filipinos convinced the Japanese to allow them to attend a meal to celebrate the completion of the new bridge.

 The last bridge the POWs rebuilt was at Candelaria.
 At this barrio, the POWs slept in a coconut processing mill with a fence around it.
-When the detail ended, the POWs were sent to Cabanatuan which had opened after they had gone out on the detail.
+When the detail ended, the POWs were sent to Cabanatuan in August or September which had opened after they had gone out on the detail.

 In July 1942, the family received a second letter.
 The following is an excerpt from it.